-DSHS Texas Emergency Medical Task Force (DSHS/EMTF): EMTF-1 will remain on a standby with Wildland Fire Medical Support (WLFS) packages (PKG) prepositioned in Amarillo, Childress, Lubbock, and Ozona.
+DSHS Texas Emergency Medical Task Force (DSHS/EMTF): Wildland Fire Support (WLFS) packages (PKG) prepositioned in Childress, Lubbock, and Ozona have been demobilized and returned to home units.
+The SCO was also demobilized on March 15.
+One WLFS PKG in Amarillo remains activated for future requests.